diego1389/dev_docs/Javascript/ES6 - ES7 - ES8 /Notes.md

     console.log(second);//6
     console.log(others);//[12, 15]
     ```
-- Regular javscript "constructure".
+- Regular javscript "constructor".
 This instance variable (cannot use destructuring here).
     - Every time you create a new hero it will create a new copy of the "static" goodHero property and the powerUp function.
     ```js
     function Hero(name, weapon, strength){